BrowenChen/HealthNote---IBM-Watson/README.md

 =======================

 Utilizing IBM Watson DeepQA API for IBM competition.
-- Executive summary of business model and prototype linked as a pdf here
+- 17 page Executive summary of business model and prototype linked as a pdf here

 Healthnote is what we have created and will be presenting to IBM.
 Here is the description of the technology portion: